Complications after bariatric surgery

 The surgeon considered the patient to be a good candidate for bariatric surgery, and a sleeve gastrectomy and duodenal switch was performed on August 3.

 On September 8, the patient experienced difficulty swallowing and nausea.
-After reporting his symptoms to the general surgeon, the patient was directed to go to the nearest emergency department.
+After reporting his symptoms to the general surgeon, the patient was directed to the nearest emergency department (ED).

 The next day, the general surgeon performed an esophagogastroduodenoscopy (EGD) on the patient.
 It showed a narrowing of the mid-part of the sleeve gastrectomy.
 The duodenal-jejunal anastomosis was widely patent, and the patient received balloon dilation of the narrow area.
 Due to continued symptoms, the patient received another EGD and balloon dilation on September 12.